ebzzry/ebzzry.github.io/en/src/quotes.md

 - SQL, Lisp, and Haskell are the only programming languages that I’ve seen where one spends more time thinking than typing.<br>
   ―Philip Greenspun

+- Don’t worry about now.
+The present is the least interesting time to live in.<br>
+  ―Alan Kay

+- There are two kinds of people in the world: people who think there are two kinds of people in the world, and people who don’t.<br>
+  ―Unknown

+- You can’t invent the future by using vendor stuff.<br>
+  ―Alan Kay

+- Try and think of which ones where the world will be very different if you made different assumptions.<br>
+  ―Alan Kay

+- All understanding begins with our not accepting the world as it appears.<br>
+  ―Susan Sontag